seekhealing/seekhealing.github.io/_sections/webinar-events/obt/2020-12-04-17-00-social-health-theory-and-applications.md

 end-time: 18:00
 link: https://us02web.zoom.us/j/8285470222
 ---

-Join SeekHealing Executive Director as she dives into the core concepts of social health.
+Join SeekHealing's Executive Director as she dives into the core concepts of social health.
 Topics will focus on human connection and its impact on individual and communal well-being, healthy communication techniques and exercises, and the effects of social isolation on mental health including depression and substance abuse.